 St Mark's Arrowsmith Programme

-St Mark’s Church School has been offering the Arrowsmith Programme for over 2 years with exciting results.
+St Mark's School has been offering the Arrowsmith Programme since 2016 with exciting results.
 Students have demonstrated growth not only in the Arrowsmith Programme but also across classroom academic subjects.
-Student’s report feeling more confident and settled at school and take on new challenges with success.
+Students report feeling more confident and settled at school and take on new challenges with success.

 Alessio was in and out of hospital quite a bit when he was young.
 As a result, both Alessio and our family were really looking forward to settling in a regular school routine when he turned 5.